Master by coursework

 - communicate theoretical and practical knowledge regarding the safe and ethical conduct of clinical and epidemiological studies to research and clinical professionals

-- apply clinical research-related knowledge and skills to demonstrate autonomy, expert judgement, adaptability, and responsibility to address a range of clinical and research problems relevant at a community, national, international or global level.
+- apply clinical research-related knowledge and skills to demonstrate autonomy, expert judgment, adaptability, and responsibility to address a range of clinical and research problems relevant at a community, national, international or global level.

 The course is structured in two parts: Part A. Clinical research studies and Part B. Advanced application studies.